Optimize Sample Cooler Temperatures for Ideal Results

 Sample Cooler Style, Size and Approach Temperature

 A well-designed cooling water system includes individual throttling valves on the outlet of the coil-in-shell-style cooler and three-way valves on the inlet to protect the shells from excess pressures.
 System designers should size the cooler for a 5°F approach temperature for water samples and a 10°F approach for steam.
 Additionally, headers should include flow meters.
-Best practice is to place flow indicators on each cooling water inlet to individual coolers to allow operators to tune cooling water flow for each cooler.
-At a minimum, cooling water supply piping should include a flow indicator to the cooling water headers, or the indicator could be on the headers themselves.

 Because each sample can exist at a different temperature and pressure, the amount of heat to be removed varies.
 As a result, operators should treat each sample cooler as a separate entity.
 Again, secondary cooling would be done to further cool and control the sample to 77 F (25 C) for the best analytical results.